nprapps/cron-starter-kit/README.md

 ## About this template

-This is a dead simple starter kit for deploying and maintaining cron jobs to EC2 servers.
+This is a dead simple starter kit for deploying and maintaining cron jobs on EC2 servers.

 The kit gives you: